Everything (and only) what you need to know about cryptocurrency wallets

 Open your wallet app and you’re good to go

 In every wallet app, you’ll see a button labelled “Receive.”
-This is the button you press to, you guessed it, reveal the way other people send you whatever cryptocurrency the wallet app supports.
+This is the button you press to, you guessed it, reveal your address, which is the way other people send you whatever cryptocurrency the wallet app supports.
 That’s what we’ll need to start getting crypto.

 Quick safety note